 I’ve had the pleasure of meeting photographers from all corners of the globe over the years.
 We all see the world a little differently, regardless of our favourite lens.
-Wide angle, telephoto or macro … you’ll want a variety of lenses to capture all that St. John’s has to offer.
-It really doesn’t matter if your pro photographer or weekend hobbyist, when visiting St. John’s don’t forget extra batteries and memory cards … you’ll need them.
+Wide angle, telephoto or macro, you’ll want a variety of lenses to capture all that St. John’s has to offer.
+It really doesn’t matter if you’re a pro photographer or weekend hobbyist, when visiting St. John’s don’t forget extra batteries and memory cards—you’ll need them.

 There’s still plenty to photograph at Cape Spear during the golden hour of light.
 One of my favourite areas to capture the warm reflected sunlight is next to the original lighthouse.
 Using a wide angle lens allows you to use the white picket fence as a leading line to help direct the viewer’s eye to the modern day lighthouse.

 Of course, the stormy days at Cape Spear are equally impressive.
-Grab your wet weather gear, camera protection and get ready for incredible ocean action.
+Grab your wet weather gear and camera protection and get ready for incredible ocean action.

 Insider tip: It can be crowded at Cape Spear for sunrise during summer months.
 Photograph during the shoulder seasons of early spring or late fall to avoid the crowds.

-So many quirky colour combinations and just as colourful as the characters that live in them, Jelly Bean Row in downtown St. John’s offers endless photo opportunities.
+With so many quirky colour combinations and being just as colourful as the characters that live in them, Jelly Bean Row in downtown St. John’s offers endless photo opportunities.
 I often challenge my guests to focus on the architectural shapes and colours instead of the wider street views.

-Another favourite challenge is to select your favourite colour or colour combination … more than likely you’ll find it.
-My favourite time to photograph Jelly Bean Row is after a fresh snowfall … perfect time to try a winter panorama.
+Another favourite challenge is to select your favourite colour or colour combination and more than likely you’ll find it.
+My favourite time to photograph Jelly Bean Row is after a fresh snowfall, the perfect time to try a winter panorama.

 Stroll over to the slipway next to the Quidi Vidi Plantation to get up close with small fishing boats.
 Hard sunlight is a perfect time to photograph some abstract images that focus on shapes and colours.

 Insider Tip: Parking is limited inside the village.
-For the more adventurous, the East Coast Trail on the North Side of the harbour offers unique views of the village.
-Polarizing filter will help saturate the colours of the harbour and fishing stages.
+For the more adventurous, the East Coast Trail on the north side of the harbour offers unique views of the village.
+A polarizing filter will help saturate the colours of the harbour and fishing stages.
 Wide angle and telephoto lens recommended.

 Insider Tip: It’s best to explore The Outer Battery on foot as parking is restricted to residents only.
 Ironically, some of the best views of Outer Battery are captured from Fort Amherst and the iconic views of Fort Amherst Lighthouse are captured from The Outer Battery side.
 Yes, the entrance to North Head Trail starts on the deck of a homeowner.